juve-xx/Juve-xx.github.io/content/post/jupyter/index.md

 ---
 title: Spectral Criterion for Early Stopping
-subtitle: Learn how to blog in Academic using Jupyter notebooks
+subtitle: From heavy tail phenomenon in weight matrices
-summary: Learn how to blog in Academic using Jupyter notebooks
+summary: Learn the heavy tail phenomenon and propose spectral criterion based on it.
 authors:
   - Xuran Meng
   - Jianfeng Yao